-The Tuition and Fees Deduction expired at the end of 2016.
-It allowed you to deduct up to $4,000 from your income for qualifying tuition expenses paid for you, your spouse, or your dependents.
+The Tuition and Fees Deduction was extended through the end of 2020.
+It allows you to deduct up to $4,000 from your income for qualifying tuition expenses paid for you, your spouse, or your dependents.

 When can I take this deduction?